axelchalon/axelchalon.github.io/0-book-review/_posts/2025-05-19-laws-simplicity-john-maeda.md

 date:   2025-05-19 14:13:12 +0200
 ---
 ^
-In The Laws of Simplicity, John Maeda (of Depeche Mode remixing fame) lays out principles and weird acronyms for making our life easier.
+In *The Laws of Simplicity*, John Maeda (of Depeche Mode remixing fame) lays out principles and weird acronyms for making our life easier.
 Favourite quote: "At the end of the day, there is an end of the day."
 (See also: [OKR]({% link 0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md %}), [The Design of Everyday Things]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}))
 ^
 - **To simplify, either reduce, or hide.**
 	- Reduce: (× [Creative Act]({% link 0-book-review/_posts/2025-03-22-creative-act-way-being-rick-rubin-summary.md %}#^remove-to-perfection))